23 Animals With Long Necks

 by James St. John is licensed under CC BY 2.0

-Ending our list of animals with long necks is Anhinga, a fascinating water bird found in the American continents’ warmer regions.
+Our list of animals with long necks ends with the Anhinga, a fascinating water bird found in the warmer regions of the American continent.

 If you ever encounter this bird, you’ll notice it prefers shallow waters.